Severe flash flooding triggers state of emergency in Hawaii

 Video emerged from Haleiwa, home to nearly 4,000 residents, showing vehicles submerged and water up to the front doors of homes.
 The Kamehameha Highway was closed for a time, with at least two homes reportedly suffering flood damage early Tuesday afternoon.
 The Weather Service warned of potential landslides in the steep terrain.

 The Waiahole Stream, located above the Kamehameha Highway, reported flow rates of nearly 9,000 cubic feet per second.
 The previous record, obtained through 19 years of maintaining data, was set in 2012 and was 432 cubic feet per second.
-Typical flow is around 90 cubic feet per second — just one percent of what was observed Tuesday.
+Typical flow is around 90 cubic feet per second — just 1 percent of what was observed Tuesday.

 The band of downpours continuously back-built for several hours, meaning it grew upwind at the same rate that clouds and individual updrafts were drifting downwind.
 Consequently, a number of locations sat beneath the heavy band for hours on end.

 Once again, amounts were more ordinary outside the band.
 Daniel K. Inouye International Airport in Honolulu reported a two-day total of 1.23 inches.
-The airport is only located twelve miles away from where the heaviest rain fell, but on the west side of the mountains — meaning the city was in the “rain shadow” and escaped most of the precipitation.
+The airport is only located 12 miles from where the heaviest rain fell, but on the west side of the mountains — meaning the city was in the “rain shadow” and escaped most of the precipitation.

 By Wednesday, the axis of heaviest rain had shifted west to Kauai, but downpours had yet to abandon the island chain.
 Flash flood warnings were up both on Kauai and the Big Island — at opposite ends of the volcanic archipelago — where dangerous flooding continued.